RTradeLtd/Temporal/README.md

 Temporal is being designed with a "Plug and Play" style design such that the underlying storage protocols it connects to can be swapped in and out with other protocols at will, without having to change the overall Temporal architecture, you simply need to write the interface for whatever storage protocol you want to use and it will support it.
 Using your new storage protocol will be as a simple as indicating a parameter in the API call for which storage networks it should plug into.
 In this manner, the API itself will never have to change to support new protocols.

-We have a telegram chat https://t.me/RTradeTEMPORAL, feel free to join and ask any questions you may have that could not be answered by reading the documentation here.
+We have a [telegram chat](https://t.me/RTradeTEMPORAL), feel free to join and ask any questions you may have that could not be answered by reading the documentation here.
 The documentation contained is fairly detailed, as all my notes are public, however it is fairly scattered and unorganized for now.

 TEMPORAL is a work in progress, and current code does not represent quality of the final product.
 Before a production release there will be an extremely heavy review, and updates to code quality.

+There is a basic web interface that allows pinning of content to IPFS through TEMPORAL.
+Anyone can sign up an account, but you must be manually enabled to access any of the functionality, including logging in.
+To get your account activated, message us on our TEMPORAL telegram chat.
+The website is served over IPFS, and can be viewed through through a public gate such as [ipfs.io](https://ipfs.io/ipfs/Qma7Vxmm7bVafuQV9bWTF8LGcJd3tz9B9o9hsRRPdYCJCj/website/index.html)

-# Smart Contracts
+## Smart Contracts

 All smart contracts used by TEMPORAL can be viewed over here https://github.com/RTradeLtd/RT-Contracts/tree/master/TEMPORAL

-# Project Features
+## Project Features

 * IPNS (100%):
     * Overtime addtional IPNS functionality will be added allowing for things like automatic record republishing, however the core functionality is done!
 * IPFS (100%):
     * Overtime additional IPFS functionality will be added, however the core functionality needed to use IPFS (upload, download, etc...) is done!
 Both for public and private IPFS networks

-# Supported Technologies
+## Supported Technologies

 Following is a list of distributed and decentralized storage technologies that Temporal currently, or plans on supporting.